 Am I right about that?

-Um but any thank you for doing that.
+But thank you for doing that.

-Um I just want people to know the goodness in you and the love and concern you have and how this is your calling in life, and I've learned a lot from you in the last couple of weeks.
+I just want people to know the goodness in you and the love and concern you have and how this is your calling in life.

-Thank you for uh all of that.
+Thank you for all of that.

 Let's talk.

-Um, where do you think we are now?
+Where do you think we are now?

-So the the rapid increase in admissions to the hospital has slowed in New York, which is great news.
+So the rapid increase in admissions to the hospital has slowed in New York, which is great news.

 And I'm optimistic.

-We got that means we've got to supply everything we need for two weeks.
+That means we've got to supply everything we need for two weeks.

-So uh that's that is the hope.
+So that is the hope.

-And you don't want to do this any later than New York started, but it and I'm I'm hopeful that in two weeks when that happens, you get a pretty abrupt decrease after that of cases because people have been quarantined themselves.
+But I'm hopeful that in two weeks when that happens, you get a pretty abrupt decrease after that of cases because people have been quarantining themselves.

 So if you're already sick, you're in the system.